How does this medication work? What will it do for me?

-Each 278 g bottle of powder, to be dissolved in 4 L of water, contains polyethylene glycol 3350 240 g, sodium chloride 5.84 g, potassium chloride 2.98 g, sodium bicarbonate 6.72 g, and sodium sulphate (anhydrous) 22.72 g.
+Each 278 g bottle of powder, to be dissolved in 4 L of water, contains 240 g of polyethylene glycol 3350, 5.84 g of sodium chloride, 2.98 g of potassium chloride, sodium 6.72 g of bicarbonate, and 22.72 g of sodium sulphate (anhydrous).
 Nonmedicinal ingredients: magnasweet 185, pineapple flavour, and sodium saccharin.

 How should I use this medication?

 To cleanse the bowel prior to a medical procedure, the usual adult dose is 3 L to 4 L of solution taken by mouth.
-Rapidly drink 240 mL of solution every 10 minutes until the bowels are completely cleaned.
+Rapidly drink 250 mL of solution every 10 to 15 minutes until the bowels are completely cleansed.
 This medication should be taken without food (after at least a 3 hour fast).
 Some medications should not be taken within 2 hours after taking this medication; talk to your doctor or pharmacist if you are taking other medications.

 To treat constipation, the usual adult dose is 240 mL to 480 mL per day for no more than one week of treatment.
 If you have not experienced a bowel movement after the 4th day of treatment, consult your doctor.
 If you begin having diarrhea, stop taking this medication.

 This medication may be chilled in the refrigerator for better taste.
 Do not add any additional ingredients or flavouring to this medication.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as recommended by your doctor.